Diljeet17/picnic-qa-Diljeet17/README.md

       a.
 To run individual test case, click on Run just below @Test tag
       b.
 To run individual test file, right click on desired test file & click Run as -> TestNG test
       c.
 To run all the test cases, right click testing.xml file & click Run as -> TestNG test
       d.
-To run test cases from command line, navigate to the project path in ‘Command Prompt’ & run command ‘mvn clean test -DsuiteXmlFile=testng.xml’.
-This will all the test cases mentioned in ‘testing.xml’ file
+To run test cases from command line, navigate to the project path in â€˜Command Promptâ€™ & run command â€˜mvn clean test -DsuiteXmlFile=testng.xmlâ€™.
+This will all the test cases mentioned in â€˜testing.xmlâ€™ file
       e.
-To run test cases from .bat file, click on ‘Test_SetUp_Script’ bat file.
+To run test cases from .bat file, click on â€˜Test_SetUp_Scriptâ€™ bat file.
       f.
-Individual test file can also be run from testing.xml by keeping only that particular test file name under ‘classes’ tag
+Individual test file can also be run from testing.xml by keeping only that particular test file name under â€˜classesâ€™ tag

 -Reporting:
-      a.
-‘ITestListener’ interface has been implemented by ‘ReportUtility’ class.
-It generates report under ‘test-output/Report/$(timestamp of execution)’ folder.
-This is called ‘ExtentReport’
+      a. â€˜ITestListenerâ€™ interface has been implemented by â€˜ReportUtilityâ€™ class.
+It generates report under â€˜test-output/Report/$(timestamp of execution)â€™ folder.
+This is called â€˜ExtentReportâ€™
       b.
-Also, there are few default testNG reports being generated like emailable-report.html, index.html & ‘Github Gists API Test Automation’ (suite name from testing.xml file) folder
+Also, there are few default testNG reports being generated like emailable-report.html, index.html & â€˜Github Gists API Test Automationâ€™ (suite name from testing.xml file) folder

    Note:
-   1. ‘Extent Report’ will always be generated irrespective of execution done from any of the above mentioned ways but default testNG reports will only be generated when execution is done from IDE tool (individually or through testing.xml file).
+   1. â€˜Extent Reportâ€™ will always be generated irrespective of execution done from any of the above mentioned ways but default testNG reports will only be generated when execution is done from IDE tool (individually or through testing.xml file).
    2. testNg reports are always overrided after every execution while older ExtentReport is deleted at the start of every execution.
-If we want to save every report, we can remove ‘deleteDirectory()’ function call from ‘onStart()’ method under ‘ReportUtility.java’ file.
+If we want to save every report, we can remove â€˜deleteDirectory()â€™ function call from â€˜onStart()â€™ method under â€˜ReportUtility.javaâ€™ file.

 -Download links:
    a.
 Java - https://www.oracle.com/java/technologies/downloads/